parsiyte/GPPRMon/README.md

 ## 4. Visualizing Power Consumption, Memory Access and Core metrics

-Our visualizer tool takes csv files obtained via run-time simulation of a GPU kernel, and generates three different visualization schemes Here, the simulator supports `GTX480_FERMI, QV100_VOLTA, RTX2060S_TURING, RTX2060_TURING, RTX3070_AMPERE, TITAN_KEPLER, TITANV_VOLTA, TITANX_PASCAL` GPUs currently.
-As each GPU has a different memory hiearchy, I designed different schemes for each hiearchy.
-However, I designed SM visualization and GPU visualization once, and used these schemes for all GPUs.
+Our visualizer tool takes .csv files obtained via runtime simulation of a GPU kernel and generates three different visualization schemes.
+Currently, the simulator supports `GTX480_FERMI, QV100_VOLTA, RTX2060S_TURING, RTX2060_TURING, RTX3070_AMPERE, TITAN_KEPLER, TITANV_VOLTA, TITANX_PASCAL` GPUs currently.
+As each GPU has a different memory hierarchy, I designed varying schemes for each hierarchy.
+However, I designed SM and GPU visualizations as one such that their designs are applicable for each GPU.

 1) A CTA's instruction issue/completion, Power consumption of the corresponding SM of and L1D usage of that SM. <br>
 ![KID=0_onSM=1_withCTA=1_interval=55500_56000](https://user-images.githubusercontent.com/73446582/219937394-0df2a6ed-92a7-4198-8532-9a36b1df83c8.png)